-I discovered bushes and bushes (or are they trees?) of sloes the other day when I took Chewie, our standard sized dachshund, for a walk.
+I discovered bushes and bushes (or are they trees?) of sloes the other day when I took our dogs, Chewie and Sanka, for a walk.
 Normally Pumpjack is the designated walker.
-It helps keep things routine orientated for our Chewie, as that is his preferred method.
-He likes walks at almost the exact same time each day.
+It helps keep things routine orientated, our standard sized dachshund’s preferred method.
+Chewie likes walks at almost the exact same time each day.
 (We truly wonder if he is able to read clocks.)
 And he likes his walks in a certain order so he can follow his, or other dogs, trails and see what every one has been up to.

-For various reasons, every now and then, we switch it up and I take Chewie out.
-Ultimately he is happy to simply be going for a walk.
-He would go out every 5 minutes if he had the choice.
-When it is he and I, I can tell by his looks that I am not taking him the way he is used to.
+For various reasons, every now and then, we switch it up and I take the dogs out.
+Ultimately they are happy to simply be going for a walk.
+They would go out every 5 minutes if they had the choice.
+Sanka doesn’t care where we go, as long as we go.
+With Chewie, I can tell by his looks that I am not taking him the way he is used to.
 On the bonus side, there are all those new smells.
 On the minus side, I have a habit of fitting in other chores: post office, shops, foraging… .

-With Pumpjack’s Mum visiting, I had the opportunity to walk Chewie more often than normal.
-This worked out perfectly for me as it is blackberry season and the hedges are laden with fruit.
+Come summer, I take the opportunity to walk the dogs more.
+Part simply getting out, but mostly to see what the hedgerow bounty looks like.
+Currently it is blackberry season and the hedges are laden with fruit.
 Earlier this week, in search of new blackberry areas we walked yet a different way.
 There is a beautiful ‘promenade’ path that runs through our village, and right below our property.
 In fact it is this easy access to a wooded path on our doorstep which was a major factor in choosing our new home.

 Three donkeys in the field by the path came to say hello and reach out for their share as well.
 If I seemed to be putting more than my share in my container, a little head butt soon put me right.